sonrisesoftware/tasks-app/README.md

 Ubuntu Tasks is a task management app written for Ubuntu Touch as part of the Ubuntu App Showdown.

+For more on progress made during the Ubuntu App Showdown see the `Ubuntu App Showdown.md` file included in the source code.

 **Trello Integration Limitations**

 Below is a list of limitions in Trello support in Ubuntu Tasks.
 Expect these to go away in future versions!